department-of-veterans-affairs/vagov-content/pages/education/types-of-education-benefits.md

 <h2>Eligibility and Rules</h2>

-- If you’re eligible for 2 or more education benefits, you may only choose one
+- If you’re eligible for 2 or more education benefits, you can only choose one
 - Once you choose an education benefit, your decision is <strong>final and cannot be changed</strong>
-- If you’re eligible for the Post-9/11 GI Bill and two or more additional education benefits, you must give up one of the additional education benefits.
-However, you may remain eligible for the benefit or benefits you did not give up.
+- If you’re eligible for the Post-9/11 GI Bill and two or more additional education benefits, you must give up one of the additional education benefits--however, you may remain eligible for the benefit or benefits you did not give up

 <h2>Compare Education Benefits</h2>